yammer/model_attribute/README.md

  - Supports efficient serialization of attributes to JSON.
  - Mass assignment - handy for initializers.

 Why not [Virtus][virtus-gem]?
-Virtus doesn't provide attribute tracking, and doesn't integrate with [ActiveModel::Dirty][am-dirty].
+Virtus doesn't provide dirty tracking, and doesn't integrate with [ActiveModel::Dirty][am-dirty].
 So if you're not using ActiveRecord, but you need attributes with dirty tracking, ModelAttribute may be what you're after.
 For example, it works very well for a model that fronts an